mrmckain/clone_reducer/README.md

 Clone_reducer identifies clades in a gene tree that comprise a single accession/species with a bootstrap value greater than or equal to what the user chooses.
 The clade is reduced to a consensus sequence and a new alignment file is written.
 The consensus is based on majority rules.

+Clone reducing script used in Estep et al. (2014).
+DOI will be provided when available.

 <h4>Output</h4>

 <b>Condensed Clones File</b>:<br></br>